 “Yeah, right,” he said, though he had only a vague idea that “ether” was some kind of spacestuff.
 “But every few million years the weather clears up enough so they can go out and collect animals from other planets.
 They rescued primitive sea creatures, and dinosaurs, and prehumans from earth so they didn’t go extinct, and all those things went on and evolved on Brasdain.
 That’s how there’s the different monsters.
 And I told you already that the Powers choose a form and then get stuck with it.”

 “How’d you come up with all this?”

 “I dunno.
-How do you remember how to measure a tree with trigonometry or figure out longitude?”
+How do you think to use trig to measure a tree, or remember how to figure longitude?”